-The balance from NOSVL relates to the funding of the construction of a VLCC Vessel ("Mesdar"), which was delivered on November 3, 2007.
+The balance from NOSVL is nil.
+The initial loan to NOSVL relates to the funding of the construction of a VLCC Vessel ("Mesdar"), which was delivered on November 3, 2007.

 The loan represented 100% of the initial working capital required to construct the VLCC.
 In prior years, the loan was recorded as due from joint venture.
 During the year 2008, the remaining shares of the joint venture shares were purchased back and the loan increased to 100%.
 In November 2, 2015, the bank loan related to the construction of the vessel was paid in full by New Ocean Shipping Venture.

 At the same date, the Loan from SPC was reconfigured in a new loan and raised from \$29.7 m to \$42.4 m with a rate of LIBOR + 0.375.
-The repayment for 2020 is \$6 m (2019 \$6 m).
+The loan from SPC was fully paid as of November 2, 2022.